Hybrid connections on Hessian manifolds: Introduction

+Let us first present a motivating example, before defining in Section~\ref{sub:hc} a general setting in which it fits.

-As a motivation, note that planar charts of non-Euclidean surfaces are always unsatisfactory in one way or another, not only because the Gaussian curvature prevents the chart to map the metric to the Euclidean one.
+Note that planar charts of non-Euclidean surfaces are always unsatisfactory in one way or another.
+One well-known reason is that the Gaussian curvature prevents the chart to map the metric of the surface to the canonical Euclidean metric in the chart.

+In some case, we can recover a partial match between the properties of the two metrics.
 For example, there are two famous representations of the hyperbolic plane as a disk: the Poincaré model and the Beltrami-Klein model.
 The first one is conformal (angles between curves are identical for the hyperbolic metric and for the Euclidean one) but hyperbolic geodesics appear as curved lines.
 In the second model, the geodesics of hyperbolic geometry are represented as the chords of the disk but the Euclidean angle at their intersection does not faithfully represent the true one.
-In a similar way, gnomonic projection of the sphere sends great circles to straight lines, but it is not a conformal representation either.
+In a similar way, gnomonic projection of the sphere sends great circles to straight lines, but it is not a conformal representation either, while no conformal charts can send all geodesics to segments of straight lines.

-To a Riemannian metric is associated the Levi-Civita connection, which is a symmetric affine connection, from which one can recover the metric up to multiplication by a constant.
-By focusing on the connection rather that the metric, one gets more flexibility and we will exhibit in particular an interesting family of connection of the Euclidean space whose geodesics are straight lines, and whose first-order infinitesimal holonomies are isometries.

-It is still too much to ask for a connection on a subset of Euclidean space that would both have its geodesics straight, and be conformal, i.e.\ whose parallel transport between tangent spaces consists only in similarities.\footnote{By \emph{similarity} of a pseudo-Euclidean space $E$, we mean the composition of a homothety and of an isometry.
-Note that a similarity multiplies the underlying quadratic form $q$ by a positive constant.
-This excludes the map $(x_1,x_2)\mapsto(-x_2,x_1)$ in $\RR^2$ endowed with $q(x) = x_1^2-x_2^2$, which multiplies $q$ by $-1$.} Indeed, we will see in Section~\ref{sub:confproj} that such a connection must be trivial.
-Even if we relax the condition and only ask that, locally, the holonomy groups are contained in the group of similarities, then the connection must be flat, and more precisely it is the image of the trivial connection of $\RR^d$ by a projective transformation.

-This is why we relax in this article the conformality condition into a infinitesimal version.
-In order to work in a more general setting, we fix a signature $(p,d-p)$ and we will consider pseudo-Euclidean manifolds and similarity pseudo-Euclidean manifolds.
-These are manifolds $M$ with an atlas taking values in $d$-dimensional pseudo-Euclidean spaces of signature $(p,d-p)$, and whose change of charts consists in (restrictions of) isometries in the first case, and (restrictions of) similarities in the second case.
-In the first case the charts induce on $M$ a pseudo-Riemannian structure of signature $(p,d-p)$.

-Given a pair $(M,\nabla)$ of such a manifold, of dimension $d\geq 2$, and of an affine connection on it, we say that $\nabla$ is \emph{stiff} if \begin{itemize} \item $\nabla$ is symmetric, \item geodesics of $\nabla$ are straight lines in charts of $M$, \item the first-order infinitesimal holonomies of $\nabla$ are pseudo-Euclidean isometries in charts. \end{itemize} By charts we mean pseudo-Euclidean charts.
-Such a connection is in particular \emph{incompressible}, i.e.\ locally its parallel transport preserves some volume form.